Retrieval Augmented Generation (RAG): Enhancing LLMs with External Knowledge

 System Architecture

-Learned Retrieval: Neural networks that learn what to retrieve based on task-specific objectives rather than generic similarity.
+Learned Retrieval: Neural networks that learn optimal retrieval strategies based on task-specific objectives rather than generic similarity.
+Papers like "DSI: Differentiable Search Index" look interesting but seem complex to implement.
+I haven't tried this.

 Implementation Advice: What I Wish I'd Known